Skip to Main Content

 ANMF (Vic Branch) operations and COVID-19

-The Branch library physical space will remain open to members for the rest of July and most of August.
+The Branch library physical space will remain open to members in line with state government guidance.
 Please call 03 9275 9363 to check staff availability before planning to visit the library.

 In recognition of this next stage of the pandemic we will assist you by: